We all make writing excuses for various reasons and it slows down our progress for writing a book…

 Publilius Syrus once claimed: “Every vice has its excuse ready.”
 And writing is no different.

-In this article, we will uncover the kind of excuses we make and provide you tips on how to overcome your writing excuses.
+In this article, we will uncover the kind of excuses we make and provide you tips on how to overcome your writing excuses—so you can actually succeed like so many of our authors here at SPS.

 So stay put!
 Learn.
 Practice.
 And soar.